-Smith's Food & Drug Inspiring Donation program has made it easy to support Creston School, just sign up at smithsfoodanddrug.com, click on the Smith's Inspiring Donations link under their Community tab, and every time you shop with your rewards card they will donate .5% of your total order.
+Smith's Food & Drug Inspiring Donation program has made it easy to support Creston School, just sign up at smithsfoodanddrug.com, click on the Smith's Inspiring Donations link under their Community tab, and every time you shop with your rewards card, they will donate .5% of your total order.

 Northern Energy Propane/AmeriGas also has a donation program named School Days.
-If you or someone you know purchases propane from Northern Energy, ask them to donate their receipt to us and we'll do the rest!
+If you or someone you know purchases propane from Northern Energy, ask them to fill out the School Days Participation form found at ameri.gs/ParticipationForm, enter our school ID #754279900 and AmeriGas will do the rest!

-13) DRESS CODE
+14) DRESS CODE

 All students shall wear appropriate school attire at all times.
+The dress and grooming of students must not disrupt the educational process.
 Shorts and skirts must be fingertip length or longer.
-Halter tops, muscle shirts, or make-up will not be allowed.
+Halter tops and muscle shirts will not be allowed.
 If attire is inappropriate, the child will be sent home or asked to change their clothing to comply with the dress code.
 Hats or caps may not be worn in school without prior approval.

-14) DRUG POLICY
+15) DRUG POLICY

-Creston School certifies that it will maintain a drug free workplace and learning environment, which is defined as one in which employees and students are prohibited from engaging in the unlawful manufacture, sale, distribution, possession or use of controlled substances.
+Creston School certifies that it will maintain a drug free workplace and learning environment, which is defined as one in which employees and students are prohibited from engaging in the unlawful manufacture, sale, distribution, possession or use of controlled substances on school premises or as any part of the school's activities.